oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/bulk-import/introduction/introduction.md

 ## About this Workshop

-This workshop explores the use of Oracle Integration 3 HCM Cloud Adapter capabilities to load new hires data from third party source, generate HCM Data Loader compatible file and import Pending Workers into HCM Cloud.
+HCM customers who use different sources of recruiting new talent require an ability to import Pending Workers using data from multiple external systems.
+In this workshop we will explore how to use Oracle Integration 3 to pick up any structured data file containing new hires and how to generate the input file that can be loaded into HCM.

 Estimated Time: 60 minutes